laffan/psd-to-phaser/generator/README.md

 The generator processes the layers of a `.psd` file in to a folder of optimized assets and an accompanying "data.json" file that describes how the assets appeared in the original document.

 **Note for Windows users : The generator has only been tested using WSL (Windows Subsystem for Linux).
-If you don't already use WSL, you can [learn more here](https://learn.microsoft.com/en-us/windows/wsl/install).**
+If you don't already use WSL you can [learn more here](https://learn.microsoft.com/en-us/windows/wsl/install).**

 ## Installation